galadrielbriere/HFpEFConsensus/README.md

 Read the associated publication here:
 > Brière, G., Darbo, É., Thébault, P. et al. Consensus clustering applied to multi-omics disease subtyping.
 BMC Bioinformatics 22, 361 (2021). https://doi.org/10.1186/s12859-021-04279-1

 In ClustOmics folder, update the configuration file `config.yaml` using the configuration file provided in this repository.
-Remove all file from the `data` folder and copy/paste all files from the `input_clusterings` folder provided in this repository.
+Create a `data/HFpEF` folder and copy/paste all files from the `input_clusterings` folder provided in this repository inside the `data/HFpEF` folder.

 Run the command:

-`snakemake out/finalNCHFpEFidLip.finalNCHFpEFidLip.FuseClusterings.10_supports.log`
+`snakemake out/HFpEF.HFpEF.FuseClusterings.10_supports.log`